matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

-Instead, this proposal seeks to solve this problem by defining APIs to let the server calculate the aggregations on behalf of the client, and so bundle the related events with the original event where appropriate.
+Instead, this proposal seeks to solve this problem by defining APIs to let the server calculate the aggregations on behalf of the client, and so bundle the aggregated data with the original event where appropriate.
 It also proposes an API to let clients paginate through all relations of an event.

 This proposal is one in a series of proposals that defines a mechanism for